Myeloma Awareness Month 2020

 We’re bracing for a steep rise in the number of Australians living with myeloma, with diagnosis rates on track to more than double in the next 15 years.

-This year, we provided a series of free webinars presented by specialists and people with a lived experience of myeloma.
+In this year’s Myeloma Month, we provided a series of free webinars presented by specialists and people with a lived experience of myeloma.

 What is myeloma?